Alpine Skiing Watches

 It also shows you your altitude and has a built-in compass and a barometer that predicts oncoming weather for those who like to ski the

-The Suunto Vector with heart rate is our absolute number one favorite choice for skiers hands down.
+The Suunto Ambit 2 with heart rate is our absolute number one favorite choice for skiers hands down.
 Of course, having said that, there are

-several other heart rate monitors, like the Polar FT60 and Polar FT80 that we feel are well suited to skiing and the types of conditioning it
+several other heart rate monitors, like the Garmin fenix that we feel are well suited to skiing and the types of conditioning it

 If you are a skier, we speak your language, and our founder, Rusty Squire, was a former member of the U.S. Ski Team, a three-time All American